 The tiny pom-pom shaped flowers fill your garden with a lovely fragrance early in spring.
 In summer, you’ll get a multitude of reddish orange berries that attract wild birds.
 Another attraction is the lovely growth habit, with gracefully layered branches.
-And when it comes to care, the plant requires little or no pruning to keep its shape strong and attractive.
+When it comes to care, the plant requires little or no pruning to keep its shape strong and attractive.

 You can start growing azara boxleaf shrubs in a site with full sun.
 Or you can plant the shrub in an area with filtered shade.

 Here’s an important rule: find a site with excellent drainage.
-Sand and other rapid-draining soils are ideal for this plant.
+Sand and other rapid draining soils are ideal for this plant.
 As far as soil pH goes, it accepts anything from highly acidic soil to mildly alkaline.

 If you select the correct site for this plant, Azara microphylla care is not difficult.
 Pruning is not necessary, but irrigation is.
 You’ll want to provide your azara with ample water on a regular basis.